Inushin/dockerOdooSymfonySSL/Readme.md

 - Remove all dangling (not tagged or associated with a container) containers, volumes, networks and images: `docker system prune`

-- Remove all containers, volumes, networks and images: `docker system prune -a`
+- Remove all unused containers and images with at least one container associated to them: `docker system prune -a`

+- Shows all unused local images: `docker images ls -f dangling=true`

+- Shows all unused local volumes: `docker volume ls -f dangling=true`

+- Remove all local volumes not used by at least one container: `docker volume prune`

 ## Installing Docker, Docker-compose and Composer 🛠
 ![Docker-composer](https://user-images.githubusercontent.com/57062736/141182130-b8ed2d7a-9a68-4387-b838-ba0d44bb4e0e.png)